AJDot/Launch_School_Files/220_Front-end_Dev_JavaScript/notes/Function_Contexts_and_Objects.md

     0
     ```

+5. The problems above all feature implicit function execution context.
+What methods have we learned so far that allow us to explicitly specify what a function's execution context should be?

   Solution
   The `Function` methods `call` and `apply`, which are essentially the same except `apply` takes arguments as an array.

-6. In the code below, use call to invoke add as a method on bar but with foo as execution context.
+6. In the code below, use `call` to invoke `add` as a method on `bar` but with `foo` as execution context.
 What will this return?
     ```javascript
     var foo = {
       a: 1,